MathiasMSFT/MyWiki/Logic-App/Notifications/README.md

 </a>

 2. **Managed Identity**: A system-assigned Managed Identity will be created.
 Note down the name and the appID (not the objectID).
-Assign necessary permissions to your Managed Identity.

 3. **Assign permissions to your Managed Identity**: Use this script.